ABWLog/ABWLog/README.md

 TimeGenerated    : 17/4/20 10:20:22 am
 MessageData      : {Event, Log}
 ```
-The event will be raised with a SourceIdentifier of "ABWLog.{Log Identifier}.Event_Added" and contains a hashtable of the entire log object along with the event that was just raised.
+The event will be raised with a SourceIdentifier of `ABWLog.{Log Identifier}.Event_Added` and contains a hashtable of the entire log object along with the event that was just raised.

 In the below example, I will subscribe to this event, and use a custom ScriptBlock to send log events to different logfiles based on their category:
 ```
 PS /Users/alex/scripts> Register-EngineEvent -SourceIdentifier "ABWLog.AlexLog.Event_Added" -Action {